 Signs and symptoms of head and neck cancers

-The symptoms of a head and neck cancer depend on:
+Head and neck cancer symptoms depend on:

 - where in the head and neck the cancer started